 - It makes great leftovers and is perfect for meal prep.

-- This chili is made with no beans and is gluten free, dairy free, keto, low carb, paleo, and Whole30.
+- This chili is made with no beans and is healthy, gluten-free, dairy-free, paleo, low carb, keto, and Whole30 compliant.

-- Ground pork - ground pork is the base of this delicious chili recipe.
+Jump to the Recipe Card.- Ground pork - the base of this delicious chili recipe.
 You could also swap this for any other ground meat including ground beef, ground chicken or ground turkey.

-- Tomatoes - I use canned diced or chopped tomatoes to make this chili.
-You could also use fresh tomatoes which you chopped yourself.
+- Tomatoes - I use canned diced tomatoes or canned chopped tomatoes to make this ground pork chili.
+You could also use fresh tomatoes and chop them yourself.

 - Coconut milk - coconut milk is added to help give this chili a unique flavour and give it a rich and creamy texture.
-I recommend using full fat coconut milk rather than low fat coconut milk which is higher in water and more runny.
+I recommend using full fat coconut milk rather than low fat coconut milk.

 - Cacao powder - I love adding cacao powder to chili recipes.
 It helps enhance the bold flavours of the chili.
 You could also use cocoa powder.

-- Chili powder - I use pure ground chili powder rather than a chili powder blend to make this chili.
+- Chili powder - I use pure ground chili powder rather than a chili powder blend.
 Add as much or as little as you like depending on how spicy or mild you like your chili.

-- Bell peppers - sweet bell peppers add healthy vegetables to this chili and give it a nice, chunky texture.
-You can use any color of sweet bell peppers that you like.
+- Bell peppers - you can use any colour of sweet bell peppers that you like.

-First, place a large pot on the stove on medium heat and add the cooking oil.
+Place a large pot or stockpot on the stove on medium heat and add the cooking oil.

 Once the pot is hot and the oil is melted, add the ground pork and cook it until it's browned, breaking it apart as you cook it.